In this article:

 - Including collagen in your daily nutrition

 Collagen is being talked about everywhere!
-It has become abundantly clear that Collagen Peptides have many health benefits.
+It has become abundantly clear that collagen supplementation has many health benefits.
 It is possible you looked online and found yourself stuck deciding between Collagen Peptides and Marine Collagen Peptides.
-It may be confusing at first to determine the difference and which one is best for you.
-Today, let's discuss the differences and similarities between Collagen Peptides and Marine Collagen Peptides.
+It may be confusing at first to determine the difference and which is the best collagen supplement for you.
+Today, let's discuss the differences and similarities between collagen peptides and marine collagen peptides.

-There are 16 types of collagen found throughout the body; however, the most discussed collagen and most abundant types are types I, II and III.
+There are at least 16 types of collagen found throughout the body; however, the most discussed collagen and most abundant types are types I, II and III.

-Did you know that as we age, our collagen production begins to slow down?
-By age 30, we begin to lose over 1.5% of natural collagen stores.
-By age 40, the body has lost about 15% of its natural collagen.
-Incorporating a Marine Collagen Supplement into your routine has a heap of benefits, including: warding off the visible signs of aging, promoting a healthy metabolism, maintaining the health of joints & bones, and strengthening the immune system.
-There are 18 amino acids found in collagen, however, Proline and Glycine are the prominent superstars.
-Glycine promotes gut health, and proline is what tightens the skin, repairs connective tissues and supports arterial function.
+Did you know that as we age our collagen production begins to slow down?
+By age 30 we begin to lose over 1.5% of natural collagen stores and by age 40 the body has lost about 15% of its natural collagen.
+Incorporating a collagen supplement into your routine has a heap of benefits, including warding off the visible signs of aging, promoting healthy metabolism, maintaining joint and bone health, and strengthening the immune system.

-Health and beauty start from within.
-Managing your collagen levels with marine collagen has plenty of health and beauty benefits.
-It is an excellent resource for building muscles, improving flexibility.
-Marine collagen is especially helpful to athletes and even the average gym-goer, as it helps improve endurance and decrease the time it takes to recover post-workout.
-Marine collagen also helps satiate the appetite, which, as a result, helps with weight management.
+Boosting your collagen levels with marine collagen has plenty of health benefits.
+It is an excellent resource for building muscles and improving flexibility.
+Marine collagen is especially helpful to athletes and even the average gym-goer, as it helps improve endurance and decreases the time it takes to recover post-workout.
+Marine collagen also can help satiate the appetite, which, as a result, assists with weight management.
 A healthy gut is vital to the overall health of our bodies.
 Marine collagen supports gut health and helps to manage inflammation.
 It is full of glycine, which aids in promoting healthy hair, skin elasticity, and nail strength.
 Marine collagen is a great option for those who follow a pescatarian diet or for those who do not eat red meat.

-Now that we have settled the differences between Collagen Peptides and Marine Collagen Peptides, let's discuss how you can easily incorporate them into your daily nutrition, hassle-free!
-If you start your day off with a tasty cup of coffee or tea, enhance your morning with one scoop of collagen powder.
-Marine Collagen & Collagen Peptides are highly soluble in hot & cold liquids.
+Now that we have settled the differences between collagen peptides and marine collagen peptides, let's discover how you can easily incorporate them into your daily nutrition, hassle-free!
+If you start your day off with a tasty cup of coffee or tea, enhance your morning routine by adding a scoop of collagen powder.
+Marine collagen & collagen peptides are highly soluble in hot & cold liquids.
 Unlike gelatin, neither will turn to gel in cold liquids, therefore, feel free to mix with your coffee, smoothie, yogurt, or even a plain glass of water.
-If you are looking to maximize absorption and stimulate collagen production in the body, take your collagen peptides with a source of vitamin C.
+If you are looking to maximize absorption and stimulate collagen production in the body, take your collagen peptides with a source of vitamin C!